Manchin wavers on Biden's plan, Democrats vow to push ahead

 Instead, the conservative Manchin rebuffed progressive Democrats, urging them to quit holding “hostage” the smaller public works bill as negotiations continue on the broader package.

-“Enough is enough,” Manchin said at a hastily called press conference at the Capitol.
+“Enough is enough,” Manchin said at a hastily called news conference at the Capitol.

 Manchin said he’s open to voting for a final bill reflecting Biden’s big package “that moves our country forward.”
 But he said he’s “equally open to voting against” the final product as he assesses the sweeping social services and climate change bill.